 Unfortunately, modern medicine takes a very mechanical view of the body and the physiological functions of its organs, but in Greek Medicine and other traditional medical systems, the internal organs are seen as being strongly affected by the emotions.

 For example, the heart is very sensitive to emotional states.
 Uplifting emotions like courage, honesty and compassion strengthen the heart, whereas guilt and remorse weaken it.
 Love and the emotional will to live are also very important to the heart.
 According to Greek Medicine, it is possible to die of a broken heart.
-I believe that is true.
+I believe it’s true.

 In emotional terms, the lungs work closely with the heart, which means the lungs are sensitive and vulnerable to many of the same emotional states as the heart and will respond similarly.
 The lungs need a feeling of space within which to function.
 I am sure you will have heard the phrase, ‘breathing room,’ a common expression.